Laila Ujayli, a 2018 graduate of Ohio State, has been named the school’s seventh Rhodes Scholar.

 The native of Dublin, Ohio, had an active undergraduate experience at Ohio State.
 She was a member of the Honors Collegium and served as a College of Arts and Sciences Peer Mentor.
 Ujayli also wrote a screenplay, “The Last Librarian in Raqqa,” that was named a finalist in an international short-film competition.

-Ujayli said her screenwriting minor was an important part of developing her knowledge of international relations.
+Ujayli says her screenwriting minor was an important part of developing her knowledge of international relations.

 Ujayli is serving as a Scoville Peace Fellow in Washington, D.C., where she works at Win Without War advocating for non-violent conflict resolution.